Katie Ledecky beaten in 400m freestyle to open swim worlds

 “This stings a little, unfamiliar and different.”

-Ledecky, known for her endurance, had the slowest last 50 meters of the eight-woman field.
+Ledecky, known for her endurance, had the second-slowest last 50 meters of the eight-woman field.
 Titmus went 1.83 seconds faster over the last length of the pool.

 “I knew that I properly had that in me,” said Titmus, whose coach is known to utter Ledecky’s name as motivation in practices.
 “She’s the greatest ever.”